 1. You don’t need to spend time and money on integrations

-When you use a separate system to manage your sales, another one to handle vendors, a third one for the e-commerce site – and so on, setting up (and maintaining!) seamless communication between the different platforms can become a problem.
-Integrating separate systems requires finding experts who are familiar with all the software solutions involved.
-Which can be tough.
-Often, you will end up having to hire multiple people, each expert in one of the systems, and hope that they understand each other and can figure out a working interface.
-And when you have to perform an upgrade – or if something breaks down?
-Restart and repeat.
-Needless to say, this can be lengthy – and costly.
-When you use a unified system, you reduce costs (and time) involved across all the phases – from implementation, to maintenance and upgrades.
+When you use a separate system to manage your sales, another one to handle vendors, a third one for the e-commerce site – and so on, you need to set up (and maintaining!) real-time communication between the different platforms.
+And that can be complex.
+You need to find experts who are familiar with all the software solutions involved, which isn't easy.
+Often, you will end up having to hire multiple people, each expert in one of the systems, and hope that they can figure out a solution.
+The hard part starts when you have to do an upgrade, or if something breaks down - call the experts, hope they are free and that they figure out what's wrong.
+Needless to say, these processes can be lengthy and expensive.
+When you use a unified system, you limit integrations, as most of the functionality you need is already packaged in one platform.
+This reduces costs (and time) involved across all the phases, from implementation to maintenance to upgrades.

 2. You reduce the risk of errors

-When you are using separate systems, any delay in communication between them can cause your data to get out of sync.
-As a consequence, you may end up selling an item on your website when you don't have it in stock anymore; or advertising the wrong price for an item.
-All mistakes which may lose you revenue, or even customers.
-When you use a single system for your whole business, all information – from prices, to product availability, to item description - is maintained in a single database, and then distributed to different touchpoints.
+When you are using separate systems, any delay in communication and your data can get out of sync.
+And then, you may end up selling an item on your website when you don't have it in stock anymore, or advertising the wrong price.
+Classic mistakes which may lose you revenue, or even customers.
+When you use a single system for your whole business, all your prices, product availability, item descriptions, etc. are maintained in a single database, and then distributed to different touchpoints.
 This way you don’t run the risk of discrepancies or mismatches across channels.

 3. You get a single version of the truth

-When the whole enterprise – distribution centers, e-commerce sites, stores, HQ - runs on one platform, all departments are able to access, and operate on, the same data.
-A centralized database, storing information in a consistent and non-redundant form, guarantees a single version of the truth.
-Using this consistent, reliable information, businesses can simplify their financial reporting, better track their KPIs, analyze performance of products and promotions, and take decisions that will benefit the business faster and more confidently.
+When the entire enterprise – distribution centers, e-commerce sites, stores, HQ - runs on one platform, all departments can access, and operate on, the same data.
+A centralized database that stores information in a consistent and non-redundant form is the best way to gain a single version of the truth for your business.
+And when you have reliable figures, your financial reporting is easier, you can track their KPIs more accurately, you can see performance of products and promotions, and take decisions that will benefit the business faster and more confidently.

 4. Staff training is quicker

-With multiple systems in use, onboarding new staff can be lengthy.
-A multitude of software solutions also means that you can’t easily move employees across departments, as they will have to be instructed on a new system every time.
-Take Blue Mountain, the largest ski resort in Ontario, Canada.
-To run its operations, which range from catering, to retail stores, to rentals, to restaurants, hotels and more, Blue Mountain used to deploy 26 different systems.
-Every single type of operation had its own system.
-As a result, when employees were moved from one role to another, they had to be re-trained – which meant that a temporary change of functions was impractical and unprofitable for the company.
-A few years ago, Blue Mountain binned its 26 systems, and implemented a unified commerce platform – LS Central.
+When you have to train new employees on many different software systems, onboarding new staff can take a lot of time and effort.
+And if you are using different software solutions in each department, you can’t easily move employees across tasks, as they'll need extra training.
+This used to be a big problem at Blue Mountain, the largest ski resort in Ontario, Canada.
+To run its operations, which range from catering, to retail stores, to rentals, to restaurants, hotels and more, Blue Mountain used to run 26 different systems.
+Every type of operation had its own system.
+As a result, when employees were moved from one role to another, even just to substitute a colleague pn leave, they had to be re-trained.
+This meant that a temporary change of functions was impractical and unprofitable for the company.
+A few years ago, Blue Mountain decided to get rid of its 26 systems, and implemented a unified commerce platform – LS Central.
 Fast forward to today.
-Employees only have to be taught to use one system, and can easily be moved around to different divisions.
-As a result, Blue Mountain has reduced its training costs, and the company can now move people across stations quickly, as needed.
+Employees only have to be taught to use one system, Blue Mountain has reduced its training costs, and the company can now move people across stations quickly, as needed.